Skip to content

 Not to be left out, the towns of Waterville, Augusta, Hallowell, and Gardiner boast ever-growing lists of locally run restaurants, brew pubs, bakeries, and food shops.

 Pick a stool and belly up to the counter, grab a coffee, and dig into eggs-any-way, home fries, and more.
 This is the way breakfast is meant to be.
-We recommend Farmingdale’s Hi-Hat and or the Lumberjack Breakfast at Purple Cow House of Pancakes on Route 201 in Fairfield.
+Farmingdale’s Hi-Hat or the Lumberjack Breakfast at Purple Cow House of Pancakes in

 Lunch

-In Skowhegan, the Brick House Kitchen has salads, sandwiches, panini, plus vegetarian and gluten-free options.
-In Gardiner, grab a slice at Gerard’s or stop into Lisa’s Legit Burritos.
+In Skowhegan, the Old Mill Pub has salads, sandwiches, and panini, as does The Miller’s Table, which also serves hand-made, artisan, wood-fired pizza.
+In Gardiner, grab a slice at Gerard’s Pizza or stop into Lisa’s Legit Burritos and select your own burrito fixings.

-The small town of Canaan delivers big flavors at Silverton Sporting Ranch BBQ Bar.
-Enjoy locally sourced dishes featuring their own Maine Made sauces and a curated list of local craft beers to go with them.
+Canaan delivers big flavors at Silverton BBQ Bar.
+Enjoy locally sourced dishes featuring their Maine-made sauces and a curated list of local craft beers in a bucolic outdoor setting.

 Gardiner’s downtown offers locally run dining like The Blind Pig Tavern, where you can enjoy tasty bites such as Blind Pig poutine or bacon fat Brussels sprouts with a classic cocktail.